matschlue/School_district-analysis/README.md

 ## How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

+The overall passing rate for Thomas High School's performance dropped significantly from about 90% to 65%.

 ## How does replacing the ninth-grade scores affect the following:

 ### Math and reading scores by grade

+Both, math and reading scores dropped significanlty for Thomas High School.
+All other remained the same.

 ### Scores by school spending

+There is no differnce in the school spending for Thomas High School (631-645 VS 630-644).

 ### Scores by school size

+There is no differnce in the score size for Thomas High School.

 ### Scores by school type

+There is no differnce in the scores by school type.

 # Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.